Nide44/Equation_Solver/README.md

-# Equation_Solver
+# Linear_Equation_Solver
-Repository to create an equation solver
+Repository to create a linear equation solver